YoYo000/BlendedMVS/README.md

 * Online augmentation should be implemented by users themselves.
 An example for tensorflow users could be found in [MVSNet](https://github.com/YoYo000/MVSNet).
 An example for pytorch users could be found in [CasMVSNet_pl](https://github.com/kwea123/CasMVSNet_pl)
 * The number of selected source images for a given reference image might be smaller than 10 (when parsing pair.txt).
 * The `depth_min` and `depth_max` in ground truth cameras might be smaller or equal to zero (very few, when parsing *_cam.txt).
-* The rendered depth map and blended images might be empty as the textured mesh model is not neccessarily to be complete (when dealing with *.pfm and *.jpg files).
+* The rendered depth map and blended images might be empty as the textured mesh model is not necessarily to be complete (when dealing with *.pfm and *.jpg files).

 ## Changelog